SheriefElnahas/17-Udemy-React-Ninja-Project-17-Recipe/README.md

 ## Getting Started

-This project was created using vite not through create-react app therefore you have to run this project using this command npm run dev
-Also, this project uses json-server package as a database, therefore, This project was created using vite not create-react-app.
+This project was created using vite not create-react-app.
 Also, this project is using json-server package as a database.
 To run the project use this command

 ```